 Watch the Video

-Members of the Single-Sourcing Solutions Mastermind Group can find the recording, slides, show notes, sample code, transcripts, and any other material free on the members website.
+Members of the Single-Sourcing Solutions TPC Affinity Groups can access the slides, video, sample code, notes, collateral, and any other event material free on the members forums.

 About the Arbortext User Group